What is the "Preamble" to the Constitution?

 The wording is instructive: a “more perfect” union.
 They did not believe they were creating a utopia.
 They were fully aware of their limitations and the limitations of mankind in general.
 Their hope for the new constitution was to make a government better than they have; not to make a government that tried to perfect mankind.

 2. Establish Justice—The world has had few good rulers, but all of the good ones, past and present, have been concerned that governments be just.
 Justice can be defined as getting what you deserve.
 If you obey the law, then you should be esteemed by it; if you break the law, you should be punished by it.
-The Framers felt they they had been dealt with unjustly by the British, such as the denial of habeas corpus and the imposition of the quartering of troops in their homes.
+The Framers felt they they had been dealt with unjustly by the British, such as the denial of habeas corpus and the and the imposition of unlawful taxation.

 4. Provide for the Common Defense—The Framers of the Constitution were aware that “ensuring domestic tranquility” was not possible unless they could “provide for the common defense,” that is, the defense of the common man.
 The Framers believed that the American citizen should be armed to protect what was his and so that he could protect his community and country.
 To that end, they would later protect the right to keep and bear arms under the Second Amendment to the Constitution.
 We have to keep in mind that at the time of the writing of the U.S. Constitution, British soldiers had not left America and provided considerable grief to the Americans by encouraging strife between the Americans and some Native American tribes.
 And if that wasn't bad enough, the British navy would capture Americans, and “impress” them into the British navy.
 American merchants and seaman also faced oppression from Muslim pirates that patrolled the seas, especially the Mediterranean.

 5. Promote the General Welfare—Probably one of the most misunderstood phrases in the U.S. Constitution is the phrase “promote the general welfare.”
+This could be translated as "wellbeing," that is, the Constitution would generally promote the benefit of mankind.
 During the 1930s, the Roosevelt Administration began to promote the idea of income redistribution as a kind of “welfare.”
 In fact, the word “welfare” has been co-opted to be synonymous with “income redistribution.”
 It’s obvious that the Framers did not have in mind a type of socialism when they were speaking of promoting “the general welfare.”
 The Framer’s sense of charity is no better expressed than by Ben Franklin, the senior member of the Constitutional Convention who said,

 I think the best way of doing good to the poor, is not making them easy in poverty, but leading or driving them out of it.
 In my youth I travelled much, and I observed in different countries, that the more public provisions were made for the poor, the less they provided for themselves, and of course became poorer.
 And, on the contrary, the less was done for them, the more they did for themselves, and became richer.